komalharjani/MSc-Thesis-DNA-Storage/README.md

 190021896

 ## Acknowledgments
-Ishebl Duncan for guidance and support
+Ishbel Duncan for guidance and support

 Contributors to stackoverflow for many javascript related answers